 Performance Evaluation: Customers who are participating in the program would modify their loads, either at the site-level or in aggregate, and be compensated for the response relative to the target.
 The customer’s load is compared to the target, and a pre-defined formula is used to score the accuracy / response.
 The scores are used to allocate incentives and/or performance payments.

 GHG Impacts: The target load shape is being proposed as the “anti-duck curve” (with possible contributions from marginal price and emissions forecasts).
-Because of the structure of the CAISO energy market with positive correlation between marginal prices, net load, and emissions, this fundamental approach would tend to reduce the average emissions contingent on if developers of the load shape are able to match the desired load shape with grid conditions.
+Because of the structure of the CAISO energy market with positive correlation between marginal prices, net load, and emissions, this fundamental approach would tend to reduce the average emissions provided that the target load shapes accurately match the desired load shape to the actual grid conditions that occur during the performance period.
 Avoided curtailment would further improve the GHG performance of the P4LS product.

 Regulatory Readiness: Although similar to traditional rate design, this proposal would require demonstrating the resource’s performance in order to establish the appropriate level of incentives and support to participants.
-Utilities and LSE’s would need to establish methods for forecasting the cost and emissions related to serving customer loads and use these forecasts to develop target load shapes.
-Additionally, the ability to estimate cost savings of customers adapting to a load shape and how those savings are inform incentives for participating customers could become a complicated task.
+Utilities and LSEs would need to establish methods for forecasting the cost and emissions related to serving customer loads and use these forecasts to develop target load shapes.
+Additionally, the ability to estimate cost savings of customers adapting to a load shape and how those savings are translated into incentives for participating customers could become a complicated task.

 Market Integrated Distribution Service (MintDS)

 Summary Description: The Distribution Market Integrated proposal builds on LSR 2.0, but adapts the proposal in several key ways.
 First, the primary focus of the proposal is serving distribution system needs, with wholesale market dispatch as a secondary attribute.
-Second, the service would be provided by customers on a tariff offered by the utility, with aggregation and coordinate services provided by aggregators.
-Third, an attempt to bridge different goals of the Commission, the proposal blends ongoing development of distribution services markets in the Commission Rulemaking 14-10-003, the Integration of Distributed Energy Resources and demand response.
+Second, the service would be provided by customers on a tariff offered by the utility, with aggregation and coordination services provided by aggregators.
+Third, in an attempt to bridge different goals of the Commission, the proposal blends ongoing development of distribution services markets in the Commission Rulemaking 14-10-003, the Integration of Distributed Energy Resources and demand response.
 The proposal seeks to satisfy the following stated principle of the Commission: demand response shall evolve to complement the continuous changing needs of the grid.
 The tariff offered under this proposal could be an addition (“rider”) for customers currently on a utility Net Energy Metering tariff.

 Dispatch Method and Granularity: Whereas with LSR 2.0 dispatch is solely a function of wholesale market conditions, this proposal would provide distribution capacity with dispatch determined by the utility, acting as a proactive Distribution System Operator (DSO).
 As an add on, the DSO would have the right to market any Load Shift not needed for distribution system operations in the wholesale market.
 Under this proposal, any take events would coincide with periods of negative pricing, unless otherwise directed in service of the distribution system.
 Any shed events are intended to occur during times of grid needs at the direction of the distribution system operator.